icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ## Install the OSS ELKStack 7.x for logging, monitoring,billing on CentOS7.6

+PROLOGUE: Reason for using an ELKStack is for billing,monitoring and tracing to subvert problems when they occur in real world situations and act on them.
+When your systems start to turn into large numbers,the managability aspect reaches a new level and this stackis the answer to this problem.

 1. Elasticsearch depends on Java so we will need to install the binaries and development files.

 ```